Green iguana: Diet

 Although they consume a wide variety of foods if offered, green iguanas are naturally herbivorous and require a precise ratio of minerals (two to one calcium to phosphorus) in their diet.
 Captive iguanas must have a variety of leafy greens along with fruits and vegetables such as turnip greens, collard greens, butternut squash, acorn squash, mango, and parsnip.
+A 1997 study sowed that iguanas in captivity need to be fed a diet of less than 27% neutral detergent fiber in order to maintain maximum rapid growth.
 Juvenile iguanas often eat feces from adults to acquire the essential microflora to digest their low-quality and hard-to-process vegetation-only diet.

 Some debate exists as to whether captive green iguanas should be fed animal protein.
 Some evidence shows wild iguanas eating grasshoppers and tree snails, usually as a byproduct of eating plant material.
 Wild adult green iguanas have been observed eating birds' eggs and chicks.
 They occasionally eat a small amount of carrion or invertebrates.
-Zoologists, such as Adam Britton, believe that such a diet containing protein is unhealthy for the animal's digestive system, resulting in severe long-term health damage, including kidney failure and leading to premature death.
+Zoologists, such as Adam Britton, believe that such a diet containing protein is unhealthy for iguana's digestive systems, resulting in severe long-term health damage, including kidney failure and leading to premature death.
 On the other side of the argument is that green iguanas at the Miami Seaquarium in Key Biscayne, Florida, have been observed eating dead fish, and individuals kept in captivity have been known to eat mice without any ill effects.
 De Vosjoli writes that captive animals have been known to survive and thrive on eating nothing but whole rodent block, or monkey chow, and one instance of romaine lettuce with vitamin and calcium supplements.
 When found in unnatural habitats, especially those of high human population, they have also been known to feed on human garbage and poultry feces.